Alioskillers/NYC-Collisions/README.md

 through scp command:
 scp -i ../collisions.pem -r dist ec2-user@ec2-16-170-67-112.eu-north-1.compute.amazonaws.com:/home/ec2-user/NYC-Collisions/frontend/dist,

+Because Integrated.csv was cery huge we uploaded it into an S3 bucket and then copied it into the server to avoid latency.

 For acceesing the instance we used SSH client by genrating a private access key called collisions.pem using RSA cryptographic secure algrithom. please visit the link to access the website: http://16.170.67.112/